peteroupc/peteroupc.github.io/randomfunc.md

     - [`a`, `b`] means "`a` or greater and `b` or less".
 * **Norm.** The norm of one or more real numbers is the square root of the sum of squares of those numbers, that is, `sqrt(num1 * num1 + num2 * num2 + ... + numN * numN)`.
 - **Random number generator (RNG).** Software and/or hardware that seeks to generate independent numbers that seem to occur by chance and that are approximately uniformly distributed<sup>[**(1)**](#Note1)</sup>.
-* **Maximum even parts.** The number of maximum even parts is the highest integer `p` such that `p` itself and all factors of `1/p` between 0 and 1 are representable in a given floating-point number format.
+* **Maximum even parts.** The number of maximum even parts is the highest integer `p` such that `p` itself and all factors of `1/p` between 0 and 1 are representable in the number format in question.
 For example&mdash;
     - the 64-bit IEEE 754 binary floating-point format (e.g., Java `double`) has 2<sup>53</sup> (9007199254740992) maximum even parts (see "Generating uniform doubles in the unit interval" in the [**`xoroshiro+` remarks page**](http://xoroshiro.di.unimi.it/#remarks) for further discussion),
     - the 32-bit IEEE 754 binary floating-point format (e.g., Java `float`) has 2<sup>24</sup> (16777216) maximum even parts,
     - the 64-bit IEEE 754 decimal floating-point format has 10<sup>16</sup> maximum even parts, and